d3s-trento/contiki-uwb/README.md

 * IPv6 stack over UWB [to be tested]
 * Single-sided Two-way Ranging (SS-TWR)
 * Double-sided Two-way Ranging (DS-TWR)
-* [Glossy](https://ieeexplore.ieee.org/document/5779066), a fast flooding and synchronisation primitive
+* [Glossy](https://ieeexplore.ieee.org/document/5779066), a fast flooding and synchronisation primitive (only EVB1000)
-* [Crystal](https://dl.acm.org/doi/10.1145/2994551.2994558), a fast and reliable data collection protocol based on Glossy.
+* [Crystal](https://dl.acm.org/doi/10.1145/2994551.2994558), a fast and reliable data collection protocol based on Glossy (only EVB1000)

 Note that the ranging mechanisms are currently implemented using short IEEE 802.15.4 addresses.